JauniusPinelis/Generative-AI-Course-2025-09/topics-for-non-programming-genai.md

     - Create a website which shows the weather forecast and the selected coordinates.
     - System analysis
     - Front-end and Backend.

+Week 4: GenAI in IT

+    Day 1: Sofware building AI as a service
+    -  Api Recap
+    -  Tecnology as a service
+    -  creating apps with Lovable.AI
+    -  Builder.AI scandal

+    Day 2: The rise of Model Context Protocol (MCP)
+    - What is MCP
+    - Why is MCP needed?
+    - MCP gives us tools
+    - Technology is becoming 'LLM friendly'
+    - The influence of Anthropic to the AI ecosystem.

+    Day 3: Intro to databases
+    - Install Postgre database
+    - Postgre UI vs Server
+    - Running Postgre
+    - Relational databases
+    - Data vs Schema

+    Day 4: Empowering LLM with MCP tools
+    - Browse various tool in https://smithery.ai/
+    - Empower Visual studio with Context7 mcp
+    - Postgre MCP analysis
+    - Pitsfals and security concerns of MCPs